 Cash Out Refinance

-Credit Counseling Programs
+4: Credit Counseling Programs

-Discussing your situation with a nonprofit credit counseling firm is a very good idea before deciding to consolidate your credit card debt.
+Discussing your situation with a nonprofit credit counseling agency is a very good idea before deciding to consolidate your credit card debt.
 A certified credit counselor will help you evaluate your indebtedness and recommend the best way to deal with it.
 The counselor will review what you owe, discuss how you might budget better and prioritize debts.
 Then the counselor might suggest a debt management plan, debt consolidation, debt settlement or, if no other solution seems possible, bankruptcy.

+Debt settlement might work well if you can’t arrange a consolidation plan, but there are downsides.
+It’s a hard ding on your credit report for seven years, causing a drop in your credit score of 75-100 points.
 The alternative – not making at least minimum monthly payments – will also have a seriously negative impact on your credit score.
 A certified credit counselor should help you weigh the alternatives.

 Liquidation bankruptcy, known as Chapter 7, gives the bankruptcy trustee authority to sell your assets to cover as much debt as possible.
 The creditors must accept the proceeds as final payment.
 Some assets are protected under state exemptions.
-These might include your home, car, furniture, clothing and retirement accounts.
+These could include your home, car, furniture, clothing and retirement accounts.

-Consolidating Debt with a Debt Management Plan
+7: Consolidating Debt with a Debt Management Plan

 Nonprofit credit counselors can help you create a debt management plan that will allow you to repay various creditors with a single, lower monthly payment at a reduced interest rate.
-Perhaps just as important: Credit score isn’t a factor in qualifying for the program.
+Perhaps just as important: credit score isn’t a factor in qualifying for the program.

-Avoid companies that guarantee approval and asks for money before contacting your creditors.
+Always deal with a nonprofit management company, especially those accredited by the National Federation for Credit Counseling (NFCC).
+Avoid companies that guarantee approval and ask for money before contacting your creditors.
 If you have questions about reputable firms, consider contacting your local state attorney office or the U.S. Bankruptcy Court for a list of referrals.